Addiction (Ryan Leslie song): Background

-While working as a record producer, Leslie went on to create NextSelection Lifestyle Group, a music-media company he founded with marketing partner Rasheed Richmond.
-Leslie signed his first artist, Cassie, in 2005 and under his guidance led her to focus her creative energies on a series of demo recordings, including "Me & U," which was released as her debut single soon after going viral on MySpace.
-"Me & U" went on to peak in the top ten of several countries, including number three on the US Billboard Hot 100, spending seven weeks atop the US Airplay chart and earned a Platinum certification by the Recording Industry Association of America for sales of over one million digital downloads.
-Leslie then wrote and produced her entire self-titled debut album Cassie, released the following year, as Leslie helped Cassie become the first artist to break on a large scale after being discovered by fans on a social networking website like MySpace, resulting in Yahoo! calling her "the first Internet pop star."
+While working as a record producer, Leslie co-founded NextSelection Lifestyle Group with marketing partner Rasheed Richmond.
+Leslie signed his first artist, Cassie, in 2005.
+She recorded a series of demo recordings, including "Me & U," which was released as her debut single soon after going viral on MySpace.
+"Me & U" went on to peak in the Top 10 of several countries, including number 3 on the US Billboard Hot 100, spending seven weeks atop the US Airplay chart and earned a Platinum certification by the Recording Industry Association of America for sales of over one million digital downloads.
+Leslie then wrote and produced her entire debut album Cassie, released the following year, as Leslie helped Cassie become the first artist to break on a large scale after being discovered by fans on a social networking website like MySpace, resulting in Yahoo! calling her "the first Internet pop star."
 Meanwhile, Leslie claimed he was "always working on an album of my own.
 Just doing everything organically," as he regularly shared new tracks online.
 He released the lead single of his US debut studio album in January 2008, "Diamond Girl."

 Cassie is featured singing the hook on "Addiction," and Fabolous contributed with a rap verse for the single release.

-In April 2008, Leslie posted a new song on his MySpace page titled "Addiction," featuring his protégé Cassie singing the hook, "I'm addicted to you/ You're my addiction," as well as an in-studio video while he was making it.
+In April 2008, Leslie posted a new song on his MySpace page titled "Addiction," featuring Cassie singing the hook, "I'm addicted to you/ You're my addiction," as well as an in-studio video while he was making it.
 A new verse and additional ad-libs by Leslie's frequent collaborator, rapper Fabolous, were added to the track; the feature was announced the following month and included for the official single release.
 An alternate version of the song featuring Keri Hilson instead of Cassie also surfaced online.
 The single was serviced to rhythmic and urban contemporary radio stations in the United States on July 7, 2008, before being digitally released the following day.
 A promotional CD single and 12-inch vinyl were also released on August 19, 2008.